 There are so many nonprofit organizations that do amazing work, and at Vanilla, we are lucky enough to be able to call some of these organizations our customers.
 These organizations do invaluable work; their visions, mission and values work to change and improve the lives of many people across the globe, and we are proud to say that their Vanilla Forums is able to contribute to their impact and success.

-That being said, I thought it was important to showcase some of the very important work that these organizations are doing, as they continue to raise awareness of key issues and mobilize people to take action.
-Twice a month, I'll be showcasing a nonprofit that is doing incredible work and highlighting how these organizations harness the power of community to help execute their mandate.
+I thought it was important to showcase some of the very important work that these organizations are doing with their communities, as they continue to raise awareness of key issues and mobilize people to take action.

 Before we dive into how Scope uses their community to help achieve their goals, let’s take a look at the vision, mission and values of this charity.